 - Sheer chance

-Solution: the question must be accurate and honest in order to elicit an accurate and honest answer.
+The question must be accurate and honest in order to elicit an accurate and honest answer.

-The Future Is a Slippery Thing
+2. The Future Is Unknowable

-The Value of a Reading Is in the Present
+3. The Value of a Reading Is in the Present

-Solution: remind the client that the present is far more precious than some hoped-for (or feared) future possibility.
+Remind the client that the present is far more precious than some hoped-for (or feared) future possibility.

 Many times, I’ve been asked a question, yet the cards seem to want to answer a different one.
 Try as I might, occasionally I cannot connect the card with what the client wants to know.
 In those cases, I explain that the tarot tells them what they need to understand, rather than what they want to know.